 3. Load the target channel model into the channel emulator and play the model.

-4. Start the NR FR1 signaling in the base station emulator with the required parameter identical to the measurements conditions.
+4. Start the NR FR1 signalling in the base station emulator with the required parameter identical to the measurements conditions.

 5. Average the power received by the spectrum analyser for a sufficient amount of time to account for the fading channel – one full channel simulation might be unnecessary.